mslusarz/csv-nix-tools/doc/csv-show.1.md

     - half screen (left and right keys)
     - one line (up and down keys)
     - one screen (page up, backspace, page down and space keys)
+    - to the beginning of the file (home key)
-    - to the beginning of the line (home key)
+    - to the beginning of the line (shift + home key)
+    - to the end of the file (end key)
-    - to the end of the line (end key)
+    - to the end of the line (shift + end key)

 - doesn't support searching (yet)